 Key Question 3.1.
-Understanding key issues of polar ecosystem structure, functioning, and change

-Climate change and increasing human pressure at a global scale cause rapid and irreversible changes of ecosystem structure and functioning in both Polar Regions.
-Warming of the Arctic and Antarctic results in melting of their ice sheets, thawing of permafrost layers, loss of sea ice, and glacier retreat.
+Understanding key issues of polar ecosystem structure, functioning, and change in melting of their ice sheets, thawing of permafrost layers, loss of sea ice, and glacier retreat.
 This leads to shifts or loss of habitat for polar species and complex impacts on biogeochemical cycles, biodiversity, ecosystem structure, as well as productivity and carbon cycling (ecosystem function).
 In addition, pollutants from local and distant sources are taken up by organisms and incorporated into polar food webs, with the highest concentrations building up in the apex predators.
 Warming allows temperate species to move and expand their dispersal ranges toward the poles, where they compete with native polar biotas.
 Furthermore, human shipping and visiting activities on land increase the risk of introducing invasive non-native species (NNS) and disease vectors.
-Thus, polar ecosystems are exposed to a multitude of forcing factors, from general large-scale drivers that affect entire Polar Regions, to more specific processes acting at local scale, including changes in the physical environment, ocean acidification, changing coastal matter fluxes, reduced oxygen availability, extraction of living and non-living resources, and arrival of new pathogens that may threaten the wildlife, human beings and livestock.
+Thus, polar ecosystems are exposed to a multitude of forcing factors, from general large-scale drivers that affect entire Polar Regions, to more specific processes acting at local scale, including changes in the physical environment, ocean acidification, changing coastal matter fluxes, reduced oxygen availability, extraction of living and nonliving resources, and arrival of new pathogens that may threaten the wildlife, human beings and livestock.
 Combined, these drivers create a mosaic of multiple and mutually reinforcing anthropogenic stressors acting on the unique and highly vulnerable polar ecosystems.
 To improve our capability to quantify and predict changes in polar ecosystem structure and functioning in response to macro-scale and local drivers, and to allow timely adaptation to, and mitigation of disturbances, we must improve our capacities to analyse and quantify changes in polar ecosystems, and further our understanding of the combination of stressors that drive these changes.
 Goals should include: